 As mentioned earlier, the beauty of the degree is its malleability and application in so many career fields.
 The strong focus on calculation primes students for number-based careers, the statistics are great for students who are interested in modeling and data analysis, the learning of business/finance principles is crucial to almost any career and even more beneficial for those interested in investment and accounting, and the big-picture analysis plays into jobs that focus on assessing variables/factors as a whole (real estate analysts, government policymakers, economists, and so forth).
 Regardless of where you end up, the massive breadth of skills embedded within this single major is sure to provide a sturdy academic backbone.

 The economics degree can be further supplemented with what’s called a “minor”; this is similar to a major but is smaller in scale and can be considered more of a support to your personal experience than something as extensive as a major.
 As you work your way through college as an economics major, you may find that you’re starting to better understand where specifically you would like to work; when this happens, you can attempt to complete a “minor” in that new specific subject.
 This helps in that you don’t have to go through the massive burden of a double-major, but are still well-diversified and have accumulated an additional area of educational experience.

-All in all, the economics degree is a great choice for students still a bit iffy on their future prospects.
+All in all, the economics degree is a great choice for students still a bit iffy about their future prospects.
 By definition, the degree covers a large scope of educational areas including business, math, policy, statistics, and even some psychology.
 This creates a solid foundation, opening up a wide variety of jobs upon graduation and assisting in the likelihood of being hired out of college.
-Not only that, but the degree definitely pays well after graduation and pays extremely well mid-career..
+Not only that, but the degree definitely pays well after graduation and pays extremely well mid-career.
 If you want something safe, secure, extensive, and relatively lucrative, major in economics!